vinaykharayat/Helping_Hands/README.md

 ![login_screenshot](https://img.techpowerup.org/201002/OTQ2YTdmZjlmYWI2.jpg)

 # Admin Tasks/Jobs/Chats screen
 When admin logs in, he/she will see this screen where he/she can add new job/tasks or edit/delete existing tasks/jobs.
 Also he will have list of chats.
+I have implemented neumorphic design.

 ![tasks_screen](https://img.techpowerup.org/201002/ZjViN2JlYmNhODg1.jpg)
 ![tasks_screen](https://img.techpowerup.org/201002/YzNjMGU2YjliOThm.jpg)